6:48 am Thursday December 12 2013

-Fiva to be published in America in August.
+Fiva was published in America on August 30.

-Gordon is delighted to announce that Fiva: An Adventure That Went Wrong is being published in US and Canada by Mountaineers Books, Seattle on August 30.
+The American edition of Gordon's UK best-selling mountaineering book, Fiva: An Adventure That Went Wrong was published in US and Canada by The Mountaineers Books, Seattle, on August 30.

 Meanwhile, the Golden Arrow UK edition of Fiva continues to sell very strongly in Britain, with all the signs that it appeals to a wider readership than most mountaineering books.